 Education carried out in schools has maximized cognitive skills and abilities.
 The education currently needed is education that can integrate character education with an education that can optimize the development of all dimensions of children (Aini & Fitria, 2021; Dewantara & Dibia, 2021).
 Children who excel in character will be able to face all problems and challenges in their lives (Suwartini, 2017).
-Intra-curricular formal character education using mobile learning methods outside the classroom can be carried out by inviting students to become one with nature and carrying out several activities that lead to the realization of students' character towards the environment through the stages of awareness, understanding attention, responsibility, and action or behaviour (Bernacki et al., 2020; Criollo-C et al., 2021).
-Education outside the classroom is defined as education that takes place outside the school and involves experiences that require student participation to take part in adventurous challenges, which are the basis for activities outside the classroom, such as hiking, mountain climbing, camping, etc. (Kilty & Burrows, 2020).
+Intra-curricular formal character education using mobile learning methods outside the classroom applied by inviting students to become one with nature and carrying out several activities that lead to the realization of students' character towards the environment through the stages of awareness, understanding attention, responsibility, and action or behaviour (Bernacki et al., 2020; Criollo-C et al., 2021).
+Education outside the classroom is education that takes place outside the school and involves experiences that require student participation to participate in adventurous challenges, which are the basis for activities outside the classroom, such as hiking, mountain climbing, camping, etc. (Kilty & Burrows, 2020).
 A person's abilities to face various stressful events, circumstances, and challenges are not the same, so good self-resilience is needed in students (Walsh et al., 2020).

-Individual resilience is used to accept and face something.
+Functioning individual resilience is an accepting enfacing something.
 People who have self-resilience are characterized by having a sense of meaningfulness in life, being committed to work, having reasonable control over their feelings, and being open to various opportunities and challenges in life as well as problems and the emergence of new life problems (Dhowi & Andagsari, 2019; Walsh et al., 2020).
-In education, self-resilience is one of the efforts to develop character education (Demirci et al., 2021).
+Self-resilience is one of the efforts to develop character education (Demirci et al., 2021).
 We recommend hiking as one of the games that can help students improve their resilience.
-Moreover, students like learning models based on outdoor activities.
-(Kilty & Burrows, 2020).
+Students like learning models based on outdoor activities (Kilty & Burrows, 2020).

 Hiking or walking in nature is an active relaxation program that can reach beautiful places anywhere.
 Additionally, natural hiking requires physical and mental abilities, courage, patience, caution, discipline, concentration, and group cooperation (Colombo et al., 2021).
 Hiking is an activity that relies on the internalization of experiences encountered during and after individuals undergo a series of adventure activities and events from real life (Nugraha, 2018).
-This activity can be used conceptually and empirically in group guidance services (Ambarwati & Wangid, 2024).
+This activity applies conceptually and empirically in group guidance services (Ambarwati & Wangid, 2024).
 The students tend to want to interact with friends not too far apart in age because they feel they have the same understanding and attraction to each other (Kiuru et al., 2020).

 A module is needed to guide implementation when carrying out the climb.
 A module is a form of teaching material packaged entirely and systematically, containing a series of planned learning experiences designed to help students master specific learning objectives (Logan et al., 2021).
 The climbing module is a book systematically arranged and contains stages of climbing techniques using group dynamics.
 In climbing, group guidance seeks to optimize students' self-resilience abilities by utilizing nature as an engaging, fun, and challenging learning medium.
-This module is at least implemented by professional teachers who can implement enjoyable learning (Hartini et al., 2023).
-This creates a desire to learn and develop in students, as well as being able to optimize their abilities.
+Professional teachers implement this module for enjoyable learning (Hartini et al., 2023).
+Impact: This module creates a desire to learn and develop in students, as well as being able to optimize their abilities.